In major shift, U.S. now exports more oil than it ships in

 U.S. crude production is expected to average more than 12 million bpd in 2019, according to the EIA, an increase of more than 3 million bpd in 2016.
 Shale production surged in the early part of the decade as companies started to use hydraulic fracturing, or fracking, to extract oil in basins in Texas, North Dakota and other states.

 U.S. output rose to 9.7 million bpd in mid-2015, just shy of the nation’s all-time high set in 1970, but fell off when OPEC flooded the world markets with supply to try to hinder the shale industry.
-But OPEC was forced to curb output in 2016 as oil-producing nations faced budget shortfalls, and since then, shale’s output has accelerated.
+But OPEC was forced to curb output in 2016 as oil-producing nations faced budget shortfalls, and as prices recovered, shale’s output accelerated.

 “Every single month, every single year, we’re going to become more of a global pie and that’s a part of the pie you can’t control - it’s completely different than the OPEC piece,” said Bernadette Johnson, vice president in market intelligence at Drillinginfo in Denver.